Asset Libraries

 To add a Shared Library from another file, launch the libraries panel, then search and select the available libraries.

-libraries
+Disconnect libraries

-Shared libraries will be displayed at the libraries panel.
-Click on the link icon at the right of the Shared Library name to go to the file where the library is and edit its contents.
+Click on the arrow icon at the right of a shared library name to go to the file where the library is and edit its contents.

-libraries
+Open libraries